ScenicWeather/pyScenicWeather/README.md

 ### Example

-With a free NowDawn API Key:
+With a free Scenic Weather API Key:

 ```python
 from scenic import Scenic